 Important information for those applying to the Ph.D.
 Partnership between Columbia and Sciences Po:

 In order to apply for the Ph.D.
 Partnership between Columbia's Political Science Department and Sciences Po, you must indicate that you have read and understood the degree requirements for this unique program.
-Click here for the requirements of the Ph.D.
-Partnership between Columbia and Sciences Po.
+For more information, see the Alliance Program website.

 If you select the option for the Ph.D.
 Partnership, you are indicating that you have read and understand the degree requirements for the Ph.D.
 Partnership between Columbia University and Sciences Po.
 You understand that if you are accepted into the Ph.D.
 Partnership, you commit to fulfilling requirements that are different and more involved than those established for the standard Columbia Ph.D. in Political Science.
 By meeting these requirements, you will earn a PhD from both Columbia and Sciences Po.

 In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a Statement of Academic Purpose and three letters of recommendation from academic sources.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.